 “…specific strategies must be devised (1) to put the next generation of researchers in the pipeline and (2) to recruit new researchers from the existing pool of social scientists” (320).

 In an ideal world, the hazards and disaster research workforce:

-“…will be of adequate size, reflect the diversity of the nation, and include researchers who have both basic and applied research interests and are capable of carrying out disciplinary, interdisciplinary, multidisciplinary, and interdisciplinary research.
+“…will be of adequate size, reflect the diversity of the nation, and include researchers who have both basic and applied research interests and are capable of carrying out disciplinary, multidisciplinary, and interdisciplinary research.
 The natural, technological, and willful disasters that confront humankind in the foreseeable future require such a research workforce in the social sciences” (319).

 A Census for the Community, Funding for Reconnaissance Research, and Other Objectives